jasrab/Projects/README.md

 #
 ### Numerical Analysis Algorithms

 Project Description: A collection of useful numerical analysis scripts.
-Its objective is to exercise the application of numerical methods for several matlab functions such as roots, eigen,
+Its objective is to exercise the application of numerical methods in place of several matlab functions such as roots, eig,